flatironinstitute/CaImAn/README.md

 * https://www.youtube.com/watch?v=z6TlH28MLRo

-# Related repositories :loudspeaker:
+# Related repositories :pushpin:
+There are many repositories that make heavy use of Caiman, or will help make using Caiman easier.
+If you would like your software to be in this list, please ask at Gitter or open an issue.

-* [use\_cases repo](https://github.com/flatironinstitute/caiman_use_cases) - Contains additional code (unmaintained) demonstrating how to reproduce results in some Caiman-related papers, and how to use/extend Caiman.
+* [use\_cases repo](https://github.com/flatironinstitute/caiman_use_cases):  additional code (unmaintained) demonstrating how to reproduce results in some Caiman-related papers, and how to use/extend Caiman.
-* [jnormcorre](https://github.com/apasarkar/jnormcorre) - [JAX](https://github.com/google/jax) implementation of NoRMCorre for motion correction using JAX acceleration
+* [jnormcorre](https://github.com/apasarkar/jnormcorre): [JAX](https://github.com/google/jax) implementation of NoRMCorre for motion correction using JAX acceleration
-* [funimag](https://github.com/paninski-lab/funimag) - matrix decomposition for denoising and compression
+* [funimag](https://github.com/paninski-lab/funimag): matrix decomposition for denoising and compression
-* [mesmerize-core](https://github.com/nel-lab/mesmerize-core) - parameter optimization, data organization and visualizations with Caiman
+* [mesmerize-core](https://github.com/nel-lab/mesmerize-core): parameter optimization, data organization and visualizations with Caiman
-* [improv](https://github.com/project-improv/improv) - a platform for creating online analysis workflows that lets you use Caiman in real time (e.g., for all-optical experiments)
+* [improv](https://github.com/project-improv/improv):  a platform for creating online analysis workflows that lets you use Caiman in real time (e.g., for all-optical experiments)

 If you have questions about these related packages please reach out to their maintainers directly.
-If you would like your software to be in this list, please ask at Gitter or open an issue.

 # Caiman paper
-If you use Caiman, we kindly ask that you [cite Giovannucci et al., 2019](https://elifesciences.org/articles/38173):
+If you use Caiman and end up publishing, we kindly ask that you [cite Giovannucci et al., 2019](https://elifesciences.org/articles/38173):
 ```
 @article{giovannucci2019caiman,
   title={Caiman: An open source tool for scalable Calcium Imaging data Analysis},